Triple Chocolate Cake – a Voluptuous Valentine Special

 - This cake is quite large and serves 10 generous slices or 12 slightly more refined ones.

 It’s The Month of Cake over at Jibber Jabber UK, so this goes to Love Cake too.

-Other chocolate layer cakes you might like
+Other recipes for chocolate layer cakes you might like

 - Baileys hot chocolate layer cake via Penne For Your Thoughts